-1. Introduction
+1 Introduction

-Over the past decades, Water and Wastewater Treatment Plants (WWTPs) have drawn government attention to water, especially, environmental hazards originating from grey and sewage runoff throughout urban areas.
+Over the past decades, water and wastewater treatment plants (WTPs and WWTPs) have drawn government attention to water, especially environmental hazards originating from grey and sewage runoff throughout urban areas.
 In this regard, treatment processes can be optimally designed and operated.
-Therefore, one of the most critical stages in WWTPs is sedimentation in settling tanks, to degrade and remove organic matters and solids.
+Therefore, one of the most critical stages in WWTPs is sedimentation in settling tanks to degrade and remove organic matters and solids.
 Looking at research shows that several models have simulated and analyzed the sedimentation process numerically.
-To simplify methods, some assumptions were effectively used to evaluate flow pattern movement, as well as solids and particles in settling tanks.
+To simplify methods, some assumptions were effectively used to evaluate flow pattern movement as well as solids and particles in settling tanks.